AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-Prolonged physical inactivity can lead to many health conditions and is common observed among elderly people.
-Dance, regardless of style, can significantly improve generel fitness of older adults.
-This study aims to investige the effects of a faroese chain dance program on health, balance and physical function in 25 healthy elderly adults over the age of 67 years.
-Participants where randomly divided into an exercise group (EG) and a control group (CG).
-The EG performed a 6-week dance exercise program twice a week, the first 3 weeks for 30 min and the last 3 weeks for 45 min.
-Before and after the exercise, physical health was assessed by measures of blood pressure, resting heart rate, weight, muscle mass and body fat percentage.
-Balance ability was evaluated by Berg Balance Scale (BBS) and Fullerton Advanced Balance Scale (FAB) test and physical function evaluated by Short Physical Performance Battery (SPPB), Timed Up & Go (TUG), 6 min walk test and 30 second sit to stand test.
-The results show statistically significant improvements in SPPB and FAB for EG (p < 0.05), but no changes in health.
-In conclusion, a 6 week Faroese chain dance program improves balance and physical function in elderly adults.
+Prolonged physical inactivity can lead to health problems and is common among older adults.
+Dance, in many styles, can improve general fitness.
+This study examined whether a Faroese chain dance program could affect health, balance, and physical function in healthy older adults.
+Twenty-five adults over the age of 67 were randomly assigned to an exercise group and a control group.
+The exercise group completed a 6-week dance program twice a week: 30 minutes for the first 3 weeks and 45 minutes for the last 3 weeks.
+Before and after the program, we measured blood pressure, resting heart rate, weight, muscle mass, and body fat percentage.
+Balance was assessed with the Berg Balance Scale and the Fullerton Advanced Balance Scale (standardized balance tests).
+Physical function was assessed with the Short Physical Performance Battery (SPPB), Timed Up & Go (TUG), the 6-minute walk test, and the 30-second sit-to-stand test (common tests of mobility, endurance, and lower-body strength).
+Results showed statistically significant improvements in SPPB and the Fullerton Advanced Balance Scale for the exercise group (p < 0.05), with no changes in blood pressure, resting heart rate, weight, muscle mass, or body fat percentage.
+In conclusion, a 6-week Faroese chain dance program improves balance and physical function in older adults.